 For instance, we were once told 41 percent of patients survive 5 years post-diagnosis.
 But that, and slightly improved statistics partly due to less-toxic chemotherapies, are skewed by things like studies’ samples coming from hospitals in high socio-economic areas with no minority patients.
 They do not adjust for the fact that the push for routine mammograms mean tiny “Stage 0” tumors are discovered that may not have caused a problem for another 30 years.
 But women are disfigured, their breasts removed, and a “cure” is claimed, artificially boosting “success” statistics.

 Any patient in the sample who dies of a complication of cancer surgery, for instance, like a heart attack, will be subtracted from the sample.
 Elaborate games are played with statistics before they are reported.
-This is much like the vaccine controversy I have written about a number of times.
-(For instance, if your baby has a seizure or dies of SIDS 49 hours after her immunization, she will not count in the damaged/death statistics–they count only within 48 hours.)

 That’s a whole separate book.
 All the ways oncology continues to be a dismal failure but we are offered statistics manipulated to make the situation seem marginally less dire.
 That way we’ll continue to throw money at new drug development, expecting a slight variation on the same theme to write a whole new symphony.